anand-chitte/JavaDoc/docs/other/RabbitMQ.md

 - **Queue:** A buffer that holds messages until they can be processed by a consumer.
 - **Consumer:** The entity that receives and processes messages from the queue.
 - **Exchange:** A routing mechanism that decides how to route messages to one or more queues.
+    - **Direct Exchange:** Routes messages with a specific routing key.
+    - **Topic Exchange:** Routes messages based on routing keys that match patterns.
+    - **Fanout Exchange:** Routes messages to all bound queues.

 - **Binding:** A link between an exchange and a queue that tells the exchange where to send the message.
+The pattern might contain wildcards, such as * (matches exactly one word) and # (matches zero or more words).
+  - **Example of binding key patterns:**
+    - animals.*.mammal — Matches any routing key that starts with animals., followed by any word, and ending with .mammal.
+    - animals.# — Matches any routing key that starts with animals. followed by any number of words.
+    - *.dog.* — Matches any routing key with .dog. as the second word.
 - **Message:** The actual data being sent between the producer and consumer.

 ## Using RabbitMQ in Spring Boot Application